Aider-AI/aider/README.md

 ## GPT-4 vs GPT-3.5

 Aider now supports the brand new `gpt-3.5-turbo-16k` model.
-You'll need to pull the latest build from GitHub for that to work.
+To use it, pull the latest build from GitHub and run `aider -3`.
-For now, it just treats it like 3.5 with a bigger context window (repo maps are disabled and it does not try and use a diff based output format).
+For now, aider just treats it like 3.5 with a bigger context window (repo maps are disabled and it does not try and use a diff based output format).

 Aider supports `gpt-4`, `gpt-3.5-turbo` and `gpt-4-32k`.